And Being Science-ish

 Betrayed my own stated morals and values?

 Self-deception is a powerful force.
-As evolutionary biologist Bob Trivers has written about extensively (including here6, and here7; I recommend both), if you are engaged in deception, it is far easier to be good at the job if you fool yourself first.
+As evolutionary biologist Bob Trivers has written about extensively (including here, and here; I recommend both), if you are engaged in deception, it is far easier to be good at the job if you fool yourself first.

 Said the now disgraced marine ecologist in a May 2021 article in Science, “The data was collected with integrity.
 I mean, I preach that to my students.”